-- Residential zones along arterials. - Public Facilities zone located directly adjacent to residential zones. - Be placed as close as possible to alignment with the property line that's divides two parcels butting the public rights-of-way. - Not be placed directly in front of any ground-level door. - Not be directly placed of any first or multi-story window. - Not be placed within any clear zone at any intersections. - Not be placed in any location that obstructs view lines for traveling vehicles bicycles and pedestrians - Not be placed in any location that obstructs views of any traffic signs or signals. - Not be placed in any location that obstructs illumination patterns for existing streetlights. - For new non-replacement structures, be placed at least 50 feet from any streetlight utility pole or other similar support structure.
+- (A) be placed as close as possible to alignment with the property line that's divides two parcels abutting the public rights-of-way; - (B) not be placed directly in front of any ground-level door; - (C) not be directly placed in any first or multi-story window; - (D) not be placed within any clear zone at any intersections;

+- (E) not be placed in any location that obstructs view lines for traveling vehicles bicycles and pedestrians - (F) not be placed in any location that obstructs views of any traffic signs or signals; - (G) not be placed in any location that obstructs illumination patterns for existing streetlights; - (H) For new non-replacement structures, be placed at least 50 feet from any streetlight utility pole or other similar support structure.

-ENVIRONMENTAL REVIEW:
+CALIFORNIA ENVIRONMENTAL QUALITY ACT:

-Staff performed a preliminary environmental assessment and determined that the project is exempt pursuant to Section 15061(b)(3) the General Rule of Exception of the California Environmental Quality Act.
+Staff performed a preliminary environmental assessment and determined that the project is exempt pursuant to Section 15061(b)(3) the General Rule of Exception of the California Environmental Quality Act (CEQA).
 Further, none of the exceptions under Section 15300.2 of the CEQA Guidelines are applicable to this project.